Discover Amsterdam

 Public transport

-The best way to get to Amsterdam for the King’s Day festivities is by train, although count on encountering busy carriages throughout the day!
+• The best way to get to Amsterdam for the King’s Day festivities is by train, although you will encounter busy carriages throughout the day!

-Most restrictions on buses, trams and taxis in the city centre are only lifted late in the night of King's Day.
+• Most restrictions on buses, trams and taxis in the city centre are only lifted late on the night of King's Day.
 Check the GVB website (in Dutch) for more info or to plan your trip using their online trip planner (available in English).

 By train

-There will be no locker facilities available at Amsterdam Central Station on King's Day, so please plan accordingly.
+• No locker facilities will be available at Amsterdam Central Station on King's Day, so please plan accordingly.

 Travelling to & from Amsterdam Airport Schiphol